Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-Example: The Documentation module registers a new Markdown page with metadata (title, tags, language).
-The index extracts relevant tokens, creates a semantic profile, and stores it in shard S1.
-The Reporting module issues a search query for “Ticket Lifecycle” – the reverse index aggregates hits from S1 and S3, filters by language and module context, and returns the results.
-If an index node fails, a replica takes over and ensures seamless search continuity.
+Example: The Documentation module registers a new Markdown page along with metadata such as title, tags, and language.
+The reverse index extracts relevant tokens, generates a semantic profile, and stores it in shard S1.
+Later, the Reporting module issues a search query for "Ticket Lifecycle."
+The reverse index aggregates matching entries from shards S1 and S3, applies filters based on language and module context, and returns the results.
+If an index node becomes unavailable, a replica automatically takes over to maintain uninterrupted search functionality.

 ## Architectural Principles and Guidelines